ch-stark/blog1506/acm/README2.md

 The last two endpointslices composed with cluster names identify the IP addresses of the local and remote PostgreSQL servers on both AWS and GCP clusters and are the result of the ServiceExport resource.

-The next step is to test for catastrophic loss of a cloud provider.
+The next step is to test for catastrophic loss of a cloud provider region which can happen due to a cascading failure, misconfiguration error or vulnerability exploit that affects the control plane logic.
 This can be simulated using the RHACM Hibernate feature to stop a running cluster resulting in loss of network connectivity between the primary and standby PostgreSQL servers.
 After a number of failed re-connection attempts, the decision logic within the PostgreSQL replication manager will promote the standby server into a primary role.
 Before we pull the plug on the OpenShift cluster on AWS, let's take a look at how the replication manager and PgPool currently view the health of the PostgreSQL servers.

 	$ repmgr -f /opt/bitnami/repmgr/conf/repmgr.conf service status
 	ID   | Name                            | Role    | Status    | Upstream                        | repmgrd | PID | Paused? | Upstream last seen